 Many people confuse growth investing with dividend investing.
 Dividend investors seek stocks that pay dividends.

 Many dividend investors buy stocks with high revenue and income growth rates because they think those companies will have the money to pay high dividends at some point.
-Some dividend investors buy companies such as Alphabet (NASDAQ: GOOG) and Amazon (AMZN) because those companies generate enormous amounts of cash.
+Some dividend investors buy companies such as Alphabet (NASDAQ: GOOG) and Amazon (AMZN) because those companies generate enormous cash flows.

-Growth investors will consider Alphabet, Facebook, and Amazon as good stocks because of their high revenue growth rates.
-Value investors love Berkshire Hathaway (BRK.A) because it generates enormous amounts of value.
-Berkshire Hathaway had $26.817 billion in cash and short-term investments on September 30, 2020.
+Growth investors consider Alphabet, Meta, and Amazon good stocks because of their high revenue growth rates.
+Value investors love Berkshire Hathaway (BRK.A) because it generates enormous cash flow.

 Dividend investors buy stocks only for the dividend, while growth investors buy stocks with the hope of a higher price of selling them for a higher price in the future.
 Some growth investors will buy dividend stocks to get some money soon.

 Classic dividend investors regard dividends as a margin of safety by providing some income.
-There are also value investors who seek value stocks that pay dividends to generate income now.
+There are also value investors seeking value stocks that pay dividends to generate income.

 Berkshire Hathaway CEO Warren Buffett famously hates paying dividends but loves receiving them.
-Berkshire Hathaway (BRK.B) does not pay dividends, but 36 of the 52 stocks and exchange-traded funds (ETF) Berkshire Hathaway owned in March 2020 paid dividends.
+Berkshire Hathaway (BRK.B) does not pay dividends, but 36 of the 52 stocks and exchange-traded funds (ETF) Berkshire Hathaway owns pay dividends.

 Buffett shows value investors can be dividend investors.
 Berkshire Hathaway buys value stocks that pay dividends.